Historical and Cultural Society of Clay County

 Eventually 209,145 black American men served in the United States military during the Civil War, accounting for more than 10% of the Union Army and more than 25% of the Union's Navy.
 Most often, these servicemen were born enslaved, freed themselves by escaping to Union lines, and joined the army to fight for their fellow citizens in bondage.
 Through their bravery they overcame otherwise insurmountable obstacles; the war would not have been won without them.

 After the war, many USCT soldiers returned home to rebuild and remake the south as a free land.
 The US government protected the new rights of black Americans in the era known as Reconstruction (1865-1877).
-USCT veterans often became leaders of the newly enfranchised black communities and several USCT veterans were even elected to state legislatures.
+USCT veterans often became leaders of the newly enfranchised Black communities and several USCT veterans were even elected to state legislatures.
 When Reconstruction ended in 1877, white supremacists regained control of southern governments and cultures through violence.
 Rights were taken, votes were suppressed, lynching and incarceration skyrocketed, and the USCT's crucial efforts in winning the war were purposely overlooked and concealed while Confederates were commemorated.

 Visit Us